brycejech/nginx-ssl-ufw-setup/README.md

-# Nginx, UFW, Let's Encrypt Setup Guide
+# Setup Guide for Nginx with Gzip and SSL with Let's Encrypt

 Guide for setting up Nginx on Ubuntu 16.04 with Universal Firewall (ufw) and SSL with Let's Encrypt